mkohler/cython_swig/README.rst

 .. class:: handout

-    This is the most straight-forward case.
-The import statement caused the interpreter to load a .pyc file, containing architecture-neutral python byte-code into memory.
+    The first case is the most straight-forward.
+The import statement caused the interpreter to load a .pyc file into memory.
+PYC files contain architecture-neutral python byte-codes.

 import datetime
 ===============